intake/intake/docs/source/quickstart.rst

 Placing data source specifications into a catalog like this enables declaring data sets in a single canonical place, and not having to use boilerplate code in each notebook/script that makes use of the data.
 The catalogs can also reference one-another, be stored remotely, and include extra metadata such as a set of named quick-look plots that are appropriate for the particular data source.
+Note that catalogs are **not** restricted to being stored in YAML files, that just happens to be the simplest way to display them.

 Many catalog entries will also contain "user_parameter" blocks, which are indications of options explicitly allowed by the catalog author, or for validation or the values passed.
 The user can customise how a data